chenhsuanlin/signed-distance-SRN/README.md

   Some tips on using and understanding the codebase:
   - The computation graph for forward/backprop is stored in `var` throughout the codebase.
   - The losses are stored in `loss`.
 To add a new loss function, just implement it in `compute_loss()` and add its weight to `opt.loss_weight.<name>`.
 It will automatically be added to the overall loss and logged to Tensorboard.
+  - If you are using a multi-GPU machine, you can add `--gpu=<gpu_number>` to specify which GPU to use.
+Multi-GPU training/evaluation is currently not supported.
   - To resume from a previous checkpoint, add `--resume=<epoch_number>`, or just `--resume` to resume from the latest checkpoint.
   - (to be continued....)